JagyanseneeKaran/Multiple-Disease-Detection-System/README.md

    streamlit run app.py
    ```

-# Usage
+### Usage
-1. **Upload a leaf image** through the interface.
+1. **Upload a medical data** through the provided interface.
-2. **View the processed image and classification** results instantly.
-3. **Receive actionable insights** based on the prediction to guide treatment options.
+2. **Receive disease predictions** instantly, with options to view processed datas and analytical insights.
+3. **Utilize predictions** as preliminary information to guide further professional diagnosis.

 ---

-# 💡 Why Choose This Project?
+## 🎯 Why Use This Project?

-Unlike standard disease detection systems, this project combines **sophisticated pre-processing** techniques with **machine learning for enhanced accuracy**.
-Otsu's thresholding and Gaussian filtering isolate important features, while Gradient Boosting enhances model performance.
-With an easy-to-use interface, this tool democratizes access to disease detection, making it accessible for everyone from students to professionals in the agricultural field.
+This detection system combines **advanced pre-processing techniques** with **machine learning models** for enhanced prediction accuracy.
+By isolating critical features and using Gradient Boosting, the project aims to offer reliable disease insights.
+The intuitive Streamlit interface allows users to experience seamless disease detection for practical and research-oriented applications.

 ---

-# 🤝 Contributing
+## 🤝 Contributing

-Contributions are welcome!
-Please fork this repository and submit a pull request with any improvements, bug fixes, or additional functionality.
+We welcome and appreciate contributions!
+Feel free to fork this repository, work on new features, fix bugs, or enhance existing functionalities, and submit a pull request for review.

 ---

+## 📜 License
+Licensed under the MIT License - see [LICENSE](LICENSE) for details.

+---

-# 🙏 Acknowledgments
+## 🙏 Acknowledgments
-Special thanks to the open-source community and the contributors whose work in machine learning, image processing, and web development made this project possible.
+We thank the open-source community, healthcare professionals, and researchers whose efforts in machine learning and healthcare make this project possible.

+---

+This README provides a structured and compelling view of your project, encouraging interaction and contributions while highlighting the system’s benefits and practical applications.